Study Abroad with Uscholars and avail One way Flight Ticket and Free TOEFL / IELTS Training. T&Cs apply*

 Bridgewater College

-Bridgewater College is a private liberal arts college in Bridgewater, Virginia, USA, known for personalized teaching, small class sizes, and strong undergraduate programs in business, education, health sciences, and liberal arts.
-It emphasizes experiential learning, leadership, and community engagement.
-Students choose Bridgewater for supportive faculty mentorship, practical career preparation, and a close-knit campus environment that encourages academic and personal growth.
+Bridgewater College, a private liberal arts college founded in 1880 in Bridgewater, Virginia, USA, is known for personalized teaching, small class sizes, and strong programs in business, education, health sciences, and liberal arts.
+International students choose Bridgewater for supportive faculty mentorship, experiential learning, and practical career preparation.
+The close-knit campus fosters academic and personal growth, while the location offers access to opportunities in the Shenandoah Valley.
+For the September 2026 intake, students benefit from leadership development and community engagement, ensuring strong career prospects post-graduation.

 Learn More